We Did It!

 With your help, we banned the bead in Canada.

 Microbeads are tiny pieces of plastic used in thousands of cosmetic and hygiene products.
-As the alleged ‘cure’ to our sad skin and rotting teeth issues, microbeads cause a heck of a lot more problems than they ‘solve’.
+As the alleged ‘cure’ to our issues with dry skin and tooth decay, microbeads cause a lot more problems than they ‘solve’.

 They swim down our bathroom sinks, squeeze through our water filtration systems and head straight to the ocean.
 To top it off, microbeads have a lifespan of 10,000 years.

 Similarly to organic matter, the beads can adsorb persistent organic pollutants (POPs) from the marine environment, which are pretty darn harmful if you ingest them.

 What Did We Do About Them?

 In June 2014, Surfrider Vancouver ran a campaign called ‘Ban the Bead’, Canada’s first campaign against microbeads.
 We encouraged the public to sign and share a petition against the use of microbeads.

 Our volunteers reached out to officials at the City of Vancouver and the BC Ministry of Environment regarding the issue.
 In February 2015, the federal NDP proposed that microbeads be considered toxic.

 On March 24, 2015 the House of Commons unanimously passed a resolution to add microbeads to Canada’s list of Toxic Substances.
 Environment Canada was also mandated to complete a review on microbeads.